 Metastatic Breast Cancer Network (MBCN) is an advocacy organization that provides information and resources for people living with MBC, and champions research and clinical trials.
 MBCN provides a number of peer-to-peer support opportunities, including:

 METAvivor has trained, peer-led support groups throughout the United States.
-Peer-to-peer support groups are a wonderful way to meet with other MBC patients to exchange advice, compare treatment facilitates, learn about local resources and simply enjoy the company of others who are on the same journey.
+Peer-to-peer support groups are a wonderful way to meet with other MBC patients to exchange advice, compare treatment facilities, learn about local resources and simply enjoy the company of others who are on the same journey.
 METAvivor encourages the creation of additional peer support groups if there is not one already started in your area.

 SHARE Cancer Support's mission is to create and sustain a supportive network and community of women affected by cancer.